webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Insight.md

 ---
 aliases:
 - Insight
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  -
+- Ability/Tier/Low
-type:
-  -
+- Ability/Categories/Task
 ---

-### Insight
+## Insight

-You are trained in tasks to discern others’ motives and to ascertain their general nature.
+You are trained in tasks to discern others' motives and to ascertain their general nature.
 You have a knack for sensing whether or not someone is truly innocent.
 Enabler.